 “A beginning is the time for taking the most delicate care that the balances are correct.” – from “Manual of Muad’Dib” by the Princess Irulan

-Currently there are several dedicated pages available with more to come.
+Currently there are several dedicated pages available, with more to come.
 Please follow any of the links below to check them out.
 They provide texts to the many adaptations and extended universe as a review of the original 1965 Dune novel by Frank Herbert.